purekid/laravel-markdown-extra/README.md

 # Laravel Markdown Extra

+This project is copied from https://github.com/Kindari/laravel-markdown , add support for markdown extra , such as 'table' syntax.

 Laravel Markdown is a wrapper of dflydev/markdown which integrates it into Laravel's View engine.
-It supports markdown-extra  parsing, php preprocessing of markdown files, and blade preprocessing.
+It supports markdown  parsing, php preprocessing of markdown files, and blade preprocessing.

 ## Installation